-It was a Sunday afternoon this past summer that my husband and I set out from the house in Mayo to visit a place called The Speckled Meadow.
+It was a Sunday afternoon one summer that my husband and I set out from the house in Mayo to visit a place called The Speckled Meadow.
 Ten homeowners had volunteered to open their gardens to the public as a fundraiser for a local charity.
 We had chosen to visit The Speckled Meadow over the other nine as this garden sits at the western foot of Croagh Patrick, a mountain that we have both come to love over past ten summers we have spent in Mayo.

 The first challenge was to find the place, as once we turned off the main road we were on hedge-bound lanes no wider than a sofa.
 After a few wrong turns and treacherous turn-arounds, we passed a sign which said “Garden Tour” and pulled into what looked like a small area to park.
 We walked around a fine stone cottage, small but beautiful in how it seemed to snugly fit into its space.